s-schmidbauer/www.schmidbauer.cz/index.md

 ## Management
 - Systems fully managed by us
 - Solutions based on open source and standards software
-- Hosted and operated locally
+- Hosted and operated in Czechia

 ---